 Welcome to the website for the University of Kansas Medical Center's Anesthesiology Residency!
 We are pleased that you are considering our program and hope that the information on our website will give you a better sense of what makes the University of Kansas Medical Center (KUMC) distinctive.
 We are a close-knit group of residents and faculty that is growing at a steady rate as KUMC expands to fit the needs of the region.

-During residency training at the University of Kansas Medical Center you will gain diverse experiences in anesthesiology, medicine, and critical care.
-The intern year provides exposure to complex medical disease and management in several areas including cardiology, nephrology, general inpatient medicine, and critical care.
-The intern year follows the 3+1 model where you will spend 3 weeks on the wards followed by one week of every rotation with the anesthesiology department.
-This year is spent divided between the University of Kansas Medical Center, which is 600+ beds, and the Kansas City Veterans Affairs hospital, which is a 157 bed regional medical center for the VA.
+Our clinical base year (CBY) of training provides exposure to the management of complex medical diseases in several areas including cardiology, nephrology, general inpatient medicine, and critical care medicine.
+The intern year follows the 3+1 model, where you will spend three weeks in an internal medicine rotation followed by a +1 week in pain clinic, ENT or other rotation.
+Time is divided between KUMC, which is 600+ beds, and the Kansas City Veterans Affairs hospital, which is a 157-bed regional medical center for the VA.

-2014-15 Anesthesia Chief Residents
+2015-16 Anesthesia Chief Residents